Paint Using the Strié Technique

 - Open the windows to make sure you'll be priming and painting in a well-ventilated area.

 Step 3.
 Paint a Base Coat

-Apply True Value EasyCare® latex paint using the same technique you used for priming.
+Apply True Value EasyCare® Ultra Premium latex paint and primer in-one using the same technique you used for priming.
 Wait until the paint is essentially dry to the touch and then apply a second coat.
 Let it dry for approximately 24 hours.
 You don't have to let the paint completely dry between coats, but the longer you wait the better your results will be.
 You can use any paint color for your base coat, but keep in mind that it should contrast with the top coat to form the striations.
 The larger the contrast between colors, the more conspicuous the striations will appear.
 Your top coat ideally should be darker than the base coat.
 Painting a base coat in a shade of white is a safe bet to provide the needed contrast with any number of top coat colors.

 - Practice on a piece of cardboard to get an idea of how your colors will work together and how the striations will appear in the finished product.

 In order for the strié effect to be visible, you must use a different color that will contrast with the base coat you already painted.
 It also helps to “water down” your top coat color with acrylic glaze.
 Mixing paint with glaze thins out the top coat so that it’s easier to brush through and create the strié effect.

 In a paint bucket, mix together paint and glaze with glaze being the predominant ingredient.
 A 5:1 glaze/paint ratio allows you to work without the mixture drying too quickly.
 You can also try other mix ratios: 4 parts glaze to 3 parts paint or 4 parts glaze to 1 part paint.
 Test the mixes on a piece of cardboard to see which works easiest and most effectively for you.